-The hours of work for the position are 37 hours per week, working Monday - Friday.
+The hours of work for the position are full-time - 37 hours Mon-Fri.

 Pension

 You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a hybrid pension scheme.
 For further information please visit: www.pensions.admin.cam.ac. uk/.